kgary/ser422asu_public/kafka_example/README.md

 --> javac -d classes -cp classes:$KAFKA_HOME/libs/* src/main/java/SampleProducer.java

+Note: $KAFKA_HOME is the root of your kafka install

 This should result in a classes subdirectory having SampleProducer.class and SampleConsumer.class

 RUNNING THE APPLICATIONS